wortmanb/deepfreeze/README.md

 ### Environment variables

 Deepfreeze requires several environment variables to work.
-These can be passed in on the command line, but that will produce a very long command and probably isn't the ideal situation.
+These can also be given through command-line options.

+Sensible defaults are provided wherever possible.
+If you accept them, then all that's required is the URL of your elasticsearch instance (given by DEEPFREEZE_ELASTICSEARCH or the "--elasticsearch" option) and the password for the elastic user (prompted for on each invocation).

+*Note: We will be adding a way to provide the password securely so that the deepfreeze command can be run in a cron job.*

-You can define the values something like this:
+You can define the values in a file (the values given below are the defaults):

 ```
 export DEEPFREEZE_ELASTICSEARCH=https://192.168.1.256:9200
-export DEEPFREEZE_CA=/etc/pki/http_ca.crt
+export DEEPFREEZE_CA=/etc/elasticsearch/certs/http_ca.crt
 export DEEPFREEZE_USERNAME=elastic
-export DEEPFREEZE_KEEP=3
+export DEEPFREEZE_KEEP=6
-export DEEPFREEZE_REPO_NAME_PREFIX='rolling_archive-'
+export DEEPFREEZE_REPO_NAME_PREFIX='deepfreeze-'
-export DEEPFREEZE_BUCKET_NAME_PREFIX='elastic-repo-'
+export DEEPFREEZE_BUCKET_NAME_PREFIX='deepfreeze-'
 export DEEPFREEZE_STYLE=monthly
 export DEEPFREEZE_BASE_PATH=snapshots
 export DEEPFREEZE_CANNED_ACL=private